delcon/eventsource-extra/README.md

 ## Credits

-Credits to https://github.com/mpetazzoni/sse.js, this work is an extension and partially rewrite of his library.
+Credit to https://github.com/mpetazzoni/sse.js, this work is inspired by his library.